-As part of the financial relief during the Coronavirus epidemic, interest rates on most federal student loans have been lowered to 0%.
-Under the CARES Act, the interest rate freeze was set to expire on September 30, 2020.
+As part of the financial relief during the Coronavirus epidemic, interest rates on most federal student loans have been temporarily lowered to 0%.
+Payments have been suspended through December 31, 2020.

 If Joe Biden Wins the 2020 Election

 Biden has not explicitly stated how long he thinks that federal student loans should remain interest-free.

 However, he has been a supporter of the financial relief provided in the CARES Act, arguing that even more assistance is necessary to help the economic recovery.

 The most likely outcome would be that Biden extends 0% interest on federal student loans as long as Covid-19 continues to influence student loan borrowers’ finances.
 Such a move would be in line with Biden’s proposed plans to make life a bit easier for federal borrowers.